IBM/lale/docs/installation.rst

     Ran 20 tests in 105.201s
     OK

-To run the full test suite, use:
+To run the full test suite, do the following in the ``lale``
+directory:

 .. code:: Bash